davidecaminati/Domotics-Raspberry/Software/README.txt

 	#add at the end of the file#
 	* * * * * /home/pi/Domotics-Raspberry/Hardware/Digital\ Temperature\ Probe/05_send_temp_to_redis.sh

+#Update a device#
+	#in Update directory, you will find usefull script to automate this#

 #if you want to test now the capability of your  powerful Raspberry go to